TGOSS1984/uk_winter_mountain_tours_v2/README.md

 ## Assessment Criteria Mapping (LO1–LO9)

 > This section is a self-assessment cross-check against the module’s Learning Outcomes (LO1–LO9).
-> It helps reviewers see where each required outcome is addressed in the project and README.

 **LO1 — Planning & Design**